 on the solution $x_\theta$ are available.
 The random variables $\epsilon_{ij}$ model measurement errors, but they might also contain latent random deviations from the idealized model (\ref{model}).
 Such random deviations are often seen in real-world applications.
 Based on these observations, the goal is to infer the value of $\theta,$ the parameter of interest.

-The standard approach to estimation of $\theta$ is based on the least squares method (the least squares method is credited to Gau{\ss} and Legendre, see \citet{stigler}), see e.g.\ \citet{hemker} and \citet{stortelder}.
-The least squares estimator is defined as a minimiser of the sum of squares, i.e.\
+The standard approach to estimation of $\theta$ is based on the least squares method (the least squares method is credited to Gau{\ss} and Legendre, see \cite{stigler}), see, for example, \cite{hemker} and \cite{stortelder}.
+The least squares estimator is defined as a minimiser of the sum of squares, that is,